FloydMayweatherMachineLearningLab/runtime_prediction_assignment/README.md

 2. **"y_preds.csv" File:** Provide a CSV file named "y_preds.csv" that contains the predicted run time buckets in hours for the test set.

+To submit your solution please download the notebook in a _.ipynb_ format and predictions CSV file and send it via email.

 ## Scoring

 We have provided a function in the notebook to calculate the score based on a list of y_predictions and y_labels.